mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 That feedback is reasonable and expected.
 One person may find a terse review comment to be brusque or rude.
 Another may judge the same comment as concise and efficient.

 No one can hand you a recipe for a perfect code review.
 The techniques that work best will depend on the author's personality, your relationship with them, and your team's culture.
-You can hone your techniques by paying attention to your results and thinking critically about them.
+You can hone your approach by paying attention to your results and thinking critically about them.
 When you encounter tension in a review, take a step back to evaluate why it happened.
-Also pay attention to the quality of your reviews.
+Also, take notice of the quality of your reviews.
 If you feel unable to bring code to the standard you want, think about what aspects of the review process are hindering you.

 Good luck, and may your code reviews be human-like.

 # Further Reading

 Dr. Karl Wiegers is the only author I found who wrote about the social factors of code reviews.
-He summarizes his views nicely in his article, ["Humanizing Peer Reviews."](http://www.processimpact.com/articles/humanizing_reviews.html).Written in 2002, its continued relevance demonstrates the long-term value of effective communication.
+He summarizes his views nicely in his article, ["Humanizing Peer Reviews."](http://www.processimpact.com/articles/humanizing_reviews.html) Written in 2002, its continued relevance demonstrates the long-term value of effective communication.

 *This article was edited by [Samantha Mason](https://www.upwork.com/fl/samanthamason).
 Illustrations by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
 Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*